Medical History of Asbestos

 - Asbestos or mixed with other building materials to make them stronger and heat resistant.

 For this reason, asbestos was used throughout industry and home in buildings, structures, vehicles, vessels, machinery and products of all kinds.

 The Environmental Protection Agency has stated that people can still be exposed to asbestos at buildings like worksites and even homes, because the amount of asbestos remaining is still unknown.27

 Asbestos fibers are microscopic, and easily inhaled.

-Asbestos has no smell or taste, and people exposed to asbestos may not even know they inhaled it.
+Asbestos has no taste, there is no “asbestos smell,” and people exposed to asbestos may not even know they inhaled it.